Bandamanna saga: Manuscripts and dating

-The oldest surviving manuscript containing Bandamanna saga is the mid-14th century manuscript known as Möðruvallabók (AM 132).
+The oldest surviving manuscript containing Bandamanna saga is the mid-14th-century manuscript known as Möðruvallabók (AM 132).
 The mid-15th-century manuscript GKS 2845 4to also contains a complete text of the saga.
 There are significant differences in the two versions of the saga contained in these manuscripts in terms of style, syntax, and variant poetic verses.
 Still, the two versions may share a common point of origin, which can perhaps be dated to the late-13th century.

 Synopsis

-Odd son of Ofeig (Oddr Ófeigsson) leaves home, where he was raised by his father, Ufeig, a wise but financially struggling man of good counsel, and his mother, Thorgerd, a woman of great kin.
-Despite Ufeig’s wisdom, he showed little affection for Odd, who was known for his good character but lack of practical skills.
-Odd initially borrows gear to fish at Waterness, then trades north to the Strands, eventually owning ships that bring him great wealth and renown abroad.
-He settles at Mel in Miðfjörður, establishing a prosperous household and earning widespread praise as one of Iceland’s richest men.
-He becomes a wealthy merchant and landowner.
+Odd son of Ofeig (Oddr Ófeigsson) leaves home, and becomes a wealthy merchant and landowner.
 Ospak son of Glum (Óspakr Glúmsson) asks to live with Odd at the latter's home at Mel in Miðfjörður.
-Uspak, known for his difficult character and powerful kin, is described as a strong, masterful man with a reputation for guile.
 Odd agrees because of Ospak's connections, even though he is aware of the man's difficult character and reputation.
 Ospak proves to be a good worker and Odd lets him have a lot of control over the estate.
 Things go well until Odd wants to make a trading voyage.
-He talks Ospak into becoming his steward. entrusting him with the household and his priesthood, despite Ospak’s reluctance.
-Ospak woos a rich woman named Svala and moves to her estate after falling out with Odd over his stewardship, particularly after Odd reclaims his priesthood due to Ospak’s mishandling of the role at the Leet.
+He talks Ospak into becoming his steward.
+Ospak woos a rich woman named Svala and moves to her estate after falling out with Odd over his stewardship.

 Odd's livestock start to go missing.
 Váli, who was raised by Odd's father and now lives with Odd, promises to find out if Ospak stole them, as Odd suspects.
-Váli tells Ospak that he is suspected, confronting him at Swalastead, where Uspak, intending to kill Odd, mistakenly slays Váli between the shoulders, and he is killed when he and Odd visit Ospak's home.
+Váli tells Ospak that he is suspected, and he is killed when he and Odd visit Ospak's home.
 Odd tries to bring Ospak to trial at the Thingvellir (Þingvellir), but he makes a legal error and the lawsuit fails.